taocpp/PEGTL/doc/Inputs-and-Parsing.md

 Some input classes allow a choice of tracking mode, or whether the `byte`, `line` and `column` counters are continuously updated during a parsing run with `tracking_mode::eager`, or only calculated on-demand in `position()` by scanning the complete input again with `tracking_mode::lazy`.

-Lazy tracking is recommended when the position is used very infrequently, for example only in the case of throwing a `parse_error`.
+Lazy tracking is recommended when the position is used very infrequently, for example at most once when a parsing run ends with an exception of type `parse_error`.

 Eager tracking is recommended when the position is used frequently and/or in non-exceptional cases, for example when annotating every AST node with the line number.